heinsaar/IRReduce/README.md

 # IRReduce

-A tool for reducing IRs to a minimal form that preserves user-provided properties.
+IRReduce is a tool for reducing IRs to a minimal form that preserves user-provided invariants.

 ## Build & Run on Windows & Linux (including [WSL](https://learn.microsoft.com/en-us/windows/wsl/install))